 When it comes to burst shooting, it is speedy can keeps focus.
 It can take 8.8fps which is a bit better than what Olympus states – 8.6fps.
 The setback is if you want to track a moving subject while burst shooting.
 Here is where the camera slows down shooting at 4fps which is slower than what Olympus promises – 4.8fps.
 There might have been improvements with the autofocus system, like face recognition and eye detection, it still cannot keep up with high-speed shooting.
 If fast-moving photos is a priority, you might want to be looking into other mirrorless cameras that offer better quality.

-The E-M10 Mark III has the 16MP image sensor with stabilization.
-The 5-axis compensation for both images and videos allows consumers to use any lens and it will benefit from the stabilization feature.
+The Olympus OM-D E-M10 Mark III has the 16MP image sensor with stabilization.
+The five-axis compensation for both images and videos allows consumers to use any lens and it will benefit from the stabilization feature.

 As for the ISO performance, the E-M10 Mark III is similar to the Mark II.
 All through ISO 6400, noise is kept under 1.5 percent when shooting JPG.
 The image quality also maintains its sharpness through ISO 1600 while the quality begins to smudge once it hits ISO 3200 and 6400.